 - organic or free range eggs - 2, beaten together

-- rhubarb - washed, sliced lengthwise and cut into 5cm pieces
+- rhubarb - 1 bunch, washed, each stalk cut in half lengthways and then cut into 3cm pieces

-- strawberries - 1 punnet, hulled and sliced in halves lengthwise
+- strawberries - 1 punnet, hulled and sliced in quarters lengthways

 - flaked almonds - 20g (or use flaked or shredded coconut), optional